NSmieja/Playwright_project/README.md

 * SCENARIO 13: User should see the checkout overview with details such as payment, shipping info, price total.
 * SCENARIO 14: User should get notified when they fail to enter any of the checkout information.
 * SCENARIO 15: User should get notified after placing a successful order.
-* SCENARIO 16: EXTRA SCENARIO FROM YOU.
+* SCENARIO 16: EXTRA SCENARIO FROM YOU. -> After finishing placing an order, user should be able to return to main page by clicking 'Back Home' button and the cart icon should not have any items.
-* SCENARIO 17: EXTRA SCENARIO FROM YOU.
+* SCENARIO 17: EXTRA SCENARIO FROM YOU -> User can navigate to the Twitter (X) page by clicking on the 'bird' icon.
+    * Note: Not tested with use of test.step() method due to the link to an external page (page opened in a new tab)